Learning how to subnet accurately and quickly is key to success in the IT field and to passing networking certifications such as the CCNA.

-A Class C subnet with the default subnet mask has 24 network bits, leaving 8 host bits.
-224 minus 2 = 254.
+A Class C address with the default subnet mask has 24 network bits, leaving 8 host bits.
+28 minus 2 = 254.
 A Class C subnet with the default subnet mask supports up to 254 host addresses.

 IPv4 originally mandated that all addresses must use their default subnet mask (‘Fixed Length Subnet Masking’).
-So the smallest network was a /24 which supports 254 devices.
-If there were only a handful of devices actually on that network this resulted in a large number of addresses going unused and being wasted.
+So the smallest network was a /24, which supports 254 devices.
+If only a handful of devices were on that network, this resulted in a large number of addresses going unused and being wasted.
 And the number of wasted addresses on Class A and B networks was huge.

 As the number of devices on the Internet grew, it became apparent that the number of addresses would run out and something needed to be done to help the situation.
 Classless Inter-Domain Routing (CIDR) and Variable Length Subnet Masking (VLSM) were introduced, which meant addresses no longer had to use their default subnet mask.
 So if you only needed to support 12 devices on a subnet, for example, you could use the smaller size /28 mask and not waste so many addresses.
 (228 minus 2 = 14.)